gczh/AA-Multithreaded-MapReduce/README.md

 1. At least 1.82 GB of space on your computer

     This is because the `generate.bat` file creates 10 datasets each sized at 182 MB.
 There will 10 of the same files, thus adding up to 1.82 GB of space for the test dataset.
-We recommend using a large dataset to really see the performance improvements of ~60% in execution time, which is measured using `Stopwatch.java`.
+We recommend using a large dataset to really see the performance improvements of ~60% in execution time for MapReduce implementation, which is measured using `Stopwatch.java`.

 2. Java 8 and above